Internal Nextcloud on a Raspberry PI with SSL

 • Run updates?
 Not yet.

-This we be much faster after we have moved the installation to the NVME disk.
+This we be much faster after we have moved the installation to the NVMe disk.

 SSH and the PCIe